atlassian/github-for-jira/SUPPORT.md

     production:
       - "*-stable"
 ```

-  You can see here that `staging` preceeds `testing`.
+As you can see, `staging` preceeds `testing`.
 This means that internal would first be mapped to `staging` after reading the app's environment mapping, and then would override that mapping to the `testing` environment.
 Think top-down if you ever need to override the mapping defined in GitHub for Jira.

  <h3>Q: I updated my .jira/config and everything looks correct in my Jira issues but environments are still showing up as Unmapped on the Deployments page.
 What is the issue here?</h3>